JasnaMRB/egghead-angular/README.md

 [egghead.io](egghead.io)

 ## Style
 I am not following the tutorial exactly.
-I instead trying to implement [John Papa's style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) to get me used to that.
+I'm instead trying to implement [John Papa's style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) to get me used to that.

 ## About
 This app lets you add, edit, and delete Internet bookmarks.